emmalepsy/emmalepsy.github.io/jekylldata/_posts/2015-10-26-How-to-Get-Your-Coworkers-to-Write-for-the-Company-Blog.md

 Start by encouraging those on top to contribute.
 Leaders lead by example, so if your company founder contributes to the blog, others will be inspired to contribute as well.

-At [Next View Ventures] (http://nextviewventures.com/), venture capitalists Rob Go and David Beisel contribute to the blog on a weekly basis.
+At [Next View Ventures](http://nextviewventures.com/), venture capitalists Rob Go and David Beisel contribute to the blog on a weekly basis.
 These guys have insights that are valuable to their startup audience, and it makes a huge difference that they’re willing to share.

 ## Make it easy for them